 Freedom Fighters may have failed in the marketplace, but it really shouldn’t have.
 It’s easy to pick up and learn the mechanics, but requires some effort before you can utilize them properly.
 As an action title…well, like most games, it could use a bit of polish, but it’s still incredibly fun.
 As a satire…well, it’s not exactly subtle or particularly insightful, considering the message is basically “The Good Guys aren’t as Good as they think they are”.
 But video games rarely address such issues, so the fact that it’s trying is notable enough.
 This, combined with the sterling atmosphere and fantastic soundtrack make for one of the great forgotten gems of the early 20th century.

-There was actually a sequel scheduled, but later canned after the game's failure to catch on the marketplace.
-It's believed that IO Interactive's upcoming Kane & Lynch: Dead Men will channel some of the gameplay mechanics seen in Freedom Fighters.
-Here's hoping that it find a spiritual sequel, even if it's missing the enthralling setting.
+There was actually a sequel scheduled, but later canned after the game’s failure to catch on the marketplace.
+IO Interactive’s subsequent game, Kane & Lynch: Dead Men, channeled some of the gameplay mechanics seen in Freedom Fighters, though little else.

-Freedom Fighters can be easily and cheaply be acquired for the PC, PlayStation 2, Game Cube and Xbox.
+Freedom Fighters can be played on the PC, PlayStation 2, Game Cube and Xbox.
 The PC version has the advantage of keyboard/mouse control, as well as higher frame rates, but the console versions are almost as good.
-It's also one of the few Xbox titles that runs in high-def, if you have the set up for it.
+It’s also one of the few Xbox titles that runs in high-def, if you have the set up for it.
 The console versions also have a throwaway multiplayer component, which was excluded from the PC version.